 In addition, Ms. Spindler regularly counsels investors and operating companies on complex IP issues arising in the context of corporate transactions (including mergers, product acquisitions, product spin-outs and other structured M&A transactions), and financial investors and company sellers in royalty monetizations.

-- Sage Therapeutics in (i) its collaboration with Biogen for zuranolone (SAGE-217) and SAGE-324 in psychiatric and neurological disorders, valued in excess of $1.525 billion, and (ii) its collaboration with Shionogi to accelerate development of SAGE-217 in key Asian markets for major depressive disorder and other indications, valued at in excess of $575 million
+- Sage Therapeutics in its (i) collaboration with Biogen for zuranolone (SAGE-217) and SAGE-324 in psychiatric and neurological disorders, valued in excess of $1.525 billion (the fourth largest biopharma transaction of 2020), and (ii) collaboration with Shionogi to accelerate development of SAGE-217 in key Asian markets for major depressive disorder and other indications, valued at in excess of $575 million

-- Arrowhead Pharmaceuticals in its global collaboration with Takeda to develop ARO-AAT investigational RNA interference therapy to treat alpha-1 antitrypsin-associated liver disease, with a $300 million upfront and potential milestone and royalty payments in excess of $740 million
+- Arrowhead Pharmaceuticals in its (i) exclusive license agreement with GlaxoSmithKline to develop and commercialize ARO-HSD, Arrowhead’s Phase 1/2 RNA interference therapeutic for nonalcoholic steatohepatitis (NASH), in all territories except Greater China, with a $120 million upfront and potential milestone and royalty payments in excess of $910 million, (ii) formation of joint venture, Visirna Therapeutics, with Vivo Capital and exclusive license to Visirna to develop and commercialize certain of Arrowhead’s RNA interference therapeutics for cardiometabolic diseases in Greater China, and (iii) global collaboration with Takeda to develop ARO-AAT investigational RNA interference therapy to treat alpha-1 antitrypsin-associated liver disease, with a $300 million upfront and potential milestone and royalty payments in excess of $740 million

-- Roivant Sciences in its strategic collaboration with Affimed to in-license AFM32 and access Affimed’s Redirected Optimized Cell Killing (ROCK®) platform to develop and commercialize novel ICE® molecules for oncology uses, with Affimed receiving $60 million upfront and potential milestone and royalty payments in excess of $2 billion
+- Roivant Sciences in its (i) license agreement with Eisai for exclusive worldwide rights to Eisai’s anticancer splicing modulator small molecule H3B-8800, and (ii) strategic collaboration with Affimed to in-license AFM32 and access Affimed’s Redirected Optimized Cell Killing (ROCK®) platform to develop and commercialize novel ICE® molecules for oncology uses, with Affimed receiving $60 million upfront and potential milestone and royalty payments in excess of $2 billion

 - Arvelle Therapeutics in its licensing agreement with SK Biopharmaceuticals obtaining exclusive rights to develop and commercialize Cenobamate® in Europe valued up to $530 million